vishrutkohli/mailman3/src/mailman/model/docs/membership.rst

 When a user is subscribed to a mailing list via a specific address they control (as opposed to being subscribed with their preferred address), they can change their delivery address by setting the appropriate parameter.
-Note though that the address their changing to must be verified.
+Note though that the address they're changing to must be verified.

     >>> bee = create_list('bee@example.com')
     >>> gwen = user_manager.create_user('gwen@example.com')